Route scoring for motorcyclists

 Your route, your device

-One-touch to Google Maps, or download a GPX file — Garmin-optimised with dense shaping points, or standard GPX 1.1 for Wahoo, TomTom, and everything else.
+One-touch to Google Maps, or download a GPX file — Garmin-optimised for motorcycle GPS units, or standard GPX for other navigation tools.

 1-touch